 Of course I am still a noob in many senses.
 I’ll admit, much of my work at the very beginning was rushed and horrid due to lack of time and/or planning and my portfolio isn’t organized.
-Some of my stuff I spent too much time on nobody reads.
 A lot of work I’ve done I got partial credit because I ghostwrote for another writer who’d cut up the piece into something altogether different like this one on chess.

 My journey through the blogosphere so far has been short, but I have learned a few things along the way.
 Luckily during my tenure as a web writer I have found some success and helped bring in traffic to a many sites ghostwriting or guest blogging.
 I’m not going to pretend like a lot of the blogging I’ve done is high art, but every once in while I am very pleased with the outcome.

 It’s a lot like golfing, you have to keep at it and every once in a while you find your sweet spot and nail the ball straight down the fairway.
 The trick is to be persistent, measure your progress, and most importantly keep at it.
 This post may be a little different from our normal tips posts like for blogging for WordPress SEO, or common pitfalls to avoid in WordPress.
 Following are some tips for bloggers to help you find your groove and reach your goals.
 Whether it’s making money, managing time, or connecting with an audience.

 Finding time when you have a busy schedule